Visa Trial and Subscription Mandate Explained

 - Clear and specific dispute rights.
 Issuers have asked for better guidelines around disputes related to subscription charges in order to avoid confusing and contentious situations involving incorrect reason codes.

-With these key points in mind, these are the changes going into effect on April 18, 2020:Enhanced disclosures.
+With these key points in mind, these are the changes that went into effect on April 18, 2020:Enhanced disclosures.
 Whenever a merchant enrolls a customer in a trial subscription, they must provide the following:

 - A digital receipt, even if no payment is due yet, that discloses terms and conditions, the amount and frequency of future payment obligations, and a link to a cancellation page.